-Most residential neighborhoods already have a main gas line in place.
+Chances are, your street already has a main gas line.
 This is good news, because trenching and setting a service line is faster and more affordable than a main line.
-Installing a service and meter usually take only two or three weeks.
-And many utility companies will install a certain length of service line free of charge.
+Installing a service line and meter usually takes only two or three weeks.
+And ConEdison will install a 100 feet of service line free of charge.

 If you’re in a neighborhood with no main gas line, converting can take longer.
 Construction on a main line will generally take from four to six months, and it can be considerably more expensive for customers.

 We encourage customers in this situation to get together with their neighbors.
 Utility companies usually share out costs between the houses that will receive gas service.
 This can bring down the cost of converting to natural gas.